Skip to content

 • Reconciliation.
 CASS rules require firms to carry out daily reconciliations between their own records and their bank balances.
 This can be error-prone, especially when the process is manual.
 At Griffin, by creating an integration between a firm’s accounting system and our balance query APIs, our customers can automate this process and reduce the risk of human error.

 • Record-keeping.
-Under the CASS rules, companies need to keep an up-to-date record of all inbound and outbound transactions.
+Under the CASS rules, financial services providers need to keep an up-to-date record of all inbound and outbound transactions.
 Traditionally, this can be done via bank statements and, more recently, through the transaction log on an online banking portal.
 While this may work for small companies with few accounts and transactions, it becomes an unpleasant experience as a company scales.
 By design, our event-based architecture at Griffin allows our customers to query transaction history and the state of an account at any point in the past.
 This can help a company to automate or streamline its record-keeping process by giving them real-time access to all the data they need in a way that both humans and machines can understand.

 For all firms, an additional consideration will be how much interest is paid on funds held.
 A competitive interest rate can help differentiate a CASS firm by providing returns to customers, or creating a new revenue stream for the firm if they retain the earned interest.